Višnja Gora: History

 Višnja Gora was granted town rights in 1478.
 In the same period, a coat of arms showing a masonry wall with doors and two roofed towers was adopted.
 The snail representing a local legend was added later.
 The citizens of the town were given a golden snail shell for nursing the Venetian doge's son wounded in the Battle of Sisak (1593) by his relatives.
 The golden shell has since been lost, but the legend remains.
 During the Second World War, Višnja Gora was bombarded by German forces on 22 September 1943.
 At the end of October 1943, Partisan forces burned Turn Castle, the courthouse, and the school in the town.

 Castles

 The old centre is built on a hill (384 m) under the ruins of Višnja Gora Castle (Višnjegorski grad), generally known as Old Castle (Stari grad), once home of the Višnja Gora knights.
 A second castle, Turn Castle (Weixelbach), stood west of the town center.
 It was also later known as the Codelli Manor (Codellijeva graščina) and was burned by the Partisans in October 1943.

 Recreation

 The 12 km Jurčič Trail is named after Josip Jurčič, author of the first Slovene novel, Deseti brat, who attended primary school in Višnja Gora.
 Part of the trail has been recently turned into a forest trail known as Po poteh višnjanskega polža (The Višnja Gora Snail Trail).

 Notable people

-Notable people that were born or lived in Višnja Gora include:
+Notable people that were born or lived Višnja Gora include: